ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 where $k_{ij}$ can be set to 0 but, using either more-advanced combining rules or regression to experimental data, can be tuned to improve the effectiveness of the combining rule.
 Further details on this will be given for the SAFT models.

-More-complicated mixing rules (such as the Wong-Sandler mixing rule) are available and, although not currently supported, will be implemented in `Clapeyron`.
+More-complicated mixing rules (such as the Wong-Sandler mixing rule) are available and implemented in `Clapeyron`.

 ### SAFT equations of state